-Key indicator 2: The profile of PESSPA be Percentage of total allocation: 2a) encouraging pupils to take on lead 'sport leader' or peer-mentoring sche % 2b) embedding physical activity into t and teaching he school day through active travel to an nd from school, act ive break times and active lessons 2c) increased confidence, knowledge a and skills of all staff in teaching PE and sp ort, for example b y: 2c) providing staff with professional of effectively to all pupils, and embed pl levelopment, mentoring, training and res nysical activity across your school sources to help the m teach PE and sport more 2d) hiring qualified sports coaches to work alongside teachers to enhance or e xtend current opp ortunities T Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieveare linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: 2 a - Children engage in leadership activities with older year groups such as Year 5 and 6 enabling them to 'lead' younger year groups as part of their lunchtime work.
-Year 6 children are trained to work in leadership roles when classes can be combined.
-Sports Leaders T- Shirts = £150 are engaging in physical activities with the leaders.
-Year 5 and 6 playground leaders will be developed by Bristol Sport coaches.
-This work will be develo at the end of Term 1 in order to incorporate for the start of Term 2.
-2b) embedding physical activity into Equipment is placed outside to enable Purchasing of Children's pupil voice shows that
+- 2a) encouraging pupils to take on leadership or volunteer roles that support sport and physical activity within the school (such as 'sport leader' or peer-mentoring schemes) - 2b) embedding physical activity into the school day through active travel to and from school, active break times and active lessons and teaching - 2c) increased confidence, knowledge and skills of all staff in teaching PE and sport, for example by: - 2c) providing staff with professional development, mentoring, training and resources to help them teach PE and sport more effectively to all pupils, and embed physical activity across your school - 2d) hiring qualified sports coaches to work alongside teachers to enhance or extend current opportunities

-2c) increased confidence, knowledge and skills of all staff in teaching PE and sport, for example by: 2c) providing staff with professional development, mentoring, training and resources to help them teach PE and sport more effectively to all pupils, and embed physical activity across your school 1 ' Use of TPS coach to work alongside class teachers: £25 x 2.5 hrs x 4 days x 39 weeks = £9,750 quality PE lessons.
-Continued use of two coach model so that times across the year teachers will have experience of coaching mentors.
-2d) hiring qualified sports coaches to work alongside teachers to enhance or extend current opportunities To support the provision of KS1 children Sports Coaches will target extra- curricular clubs aimed at Year 1 and 2. also target children in Year 3.
-Development of KS1 clubs to specifically target Year 1 and 2 children to increase levels of participation.
+Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieveare linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: 2 a - Children engage in leadership activities with older year groups such as Year 5 and 6 enabling them to 'lead' younger year groups as part of their lunchtime work. combined.
+Sports Leaders T- All EYFS children and children in KS1 are engaging in physical activities with the leaders.
+2b) embedding physical activity into the school day through active travel to and from school, active break times and active lessons and teaching Equipment is placed outside to enable children to engage in physical play.
+Children are encouraged to engage in more physical play by utilising the loose parts play.
+Purchasing of Games equipment to Children's pupil voice shows that they engaged in outdoor activities and children enjoy the provision that is put in place for them.

-Next steps: Clubs Data: Shows a very slight increase in the number of children in kS2 however KS1 clubs participation is lower.
-This is due to be targeted next year.
+for all children: £1,000 2c) providing staff with professional development, mentoring, training and resources to help them teach PE and sport more effectively to all pupils, and embed physical activity across your school sport coaches to work alongside class teachers to upskill them: £25 x 2.5 hrs x 4 days x 39 weeks = £9,750 Monitoring of Games lessons show that children are experiencing high quality PE lessons. work alongside teachers to enhance or To support the provision of KS1 children Sports Coaches will target extra- curricular clubs aimed at Year 1 External clubs are sought and aimed at the younger children in KS1 and also target children in Year 3. and 2.
+Dl Data from the previous year's demonstrates that the number of children in KS1 who are attending a club is lower than that of older children and in particular Year 5 and 6.
+Next steps: Clubs Data: Shows a very slig ht increase in the number of children in l kS2 however KS1 c lubs participation is lower.
+This is due e to be targeted next year.